rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``book``
 ----------

-The ``book`` event type fires when a user navigates within the PDF Viewer or the PNG Viewer.
+The browser emits ``book`` events when a user navigates within the PDF Viewer or the PNG Viewer.

 * For textbooks in PDF format, the URL in the common ``page`` field contains '/pdfbook/'.